jenkins-x/jx-docs/content/en/v3/admin/platforms/azure/svc_principal.md

 ### Service principal privileges
 In order to build your Azure environment with Terraform using a service principal, the following are the minimal requirements:
 * Subscription built-in roles;`Contributor`and`User Access Administator`.
-* Active Directory built-in application admin role;`Cloud Application Administrator`.
+* Microsoft Entra ID App registration admin role;`Cloud Application Administrator`.
-* Active Directory Graph API permission;`Application.ReadWrite.All`.
+* Microsoft Graph API permission;`Application.ReadWrite.All`.

 Further details can be found under [Jenkins X Azure Module Prequisites](https://github.com/jenkins-x/terraform-azurerm-jx#prerequisites)
 ### Create service principal with subscription roles
-The first step is to create a new service principal (APP_NAME) and to assign it the subscription built-in roles `Contributor` and `Cloud Application Administrator`.
+The first step is to create a new service principal (APP_NAME) and to assign it the subscription built-in roles `Contributor` and `User Access Administrator`.
 > 💡 If you are using a local terminal, prior to executing the following commands, in the local terminal log into Azure (`az login`) with an ID that has the necessary privileges (i.e. Owner).
 > Always perform all commands in the same local terminal session to preserve dependent variables that are created.
 >